kayman-mk/blog-tech-at-work/src/_posts/2022-07-13-dependabot.md

 ---
 date: 2022-07-13
-title: Updating dependencies with Dependabot
+title: Updating dependencies with Dependabot on a regular interval
 ---
-# Update your software dependencies on a regular interval

-## What is it good for?

 Dependabot is a tool which updates all your dependencies in a repository on a regular basis.
 It is doing so by creating pull requests, so it follows your defined release process.
 It behaves like a developer who does the boring work for your team.
 Great!